skrattaren/apf.rst/apf.rst

   the gravity feed?' he snapped.
 'Eh?
 What you see is what we got, mister.'"

-  This is straight from "`The Terminator`_".
+  This is straight from **The Terminator**.
 Arnold says to the gun shop
   owner: "Have you got a phase plasma rifle in the 40 watt range?" and the shopkeeper responds: "Hey, just what you see, pal".